23Nilesh/Develpoment-of-Upper-Limb-Exoskeleton/README.md

 # Upper-Limb-Exoskeleton
 >Designing, manufacturing(Hardware) and control(Electronics) upper limb Exoskeleton(complex model) using CAD softwares and 3-D Printers.

-## Why this project?
-Many people in the world suffer from paralysis of body parts like hands, legs, and back.
-So we can develop models like a kind of suit that is wearable and will help people to move their body parts.

 ## ***My contribution***
 In this project, my part was to design and manufacture the hardware of the exoskeleton and control it by motors using sensors.